 This image was taken with a 500 kHz sonar.
 Normally for victim searches we prefer a higher frequency which has the potential to produce higher resolution images.
 Whether due to the frequency or many other factors, the victim is not always as clearly identifiable.
 Take a look at this next black and white sonar image, albeit again with a 500 kHz sonar.

 The victims, two teenage boys, were last seen clutching each other.
 While there are no distinct identifying features, the alert sonar operator coupled the story along with a paired target on an uncluttered, flat featureless bottom.
 The sonar image was confirmed by divers and the victims recovered.
 Divers could have found the victims but at depths over 80 feet and with only a vague position, it would have taken several days to do what the side scan did in a few hours.

 Working on cluttered bottoms, even with high frequency systems, can be challenging.
-The color image below recorded the final resting place of a drowning victim.
+This color image recorded the final resting place of a drowning victim.
 However, the body was actually located by divers.
 The victim was not easily discernible on this image.
 If you cannot see the body, you’re not alone.
 I still have trouble locating the target.

-Some marine rescue teams are utilizing the Humminbird sonar system.
+Some marine rescue teams are utilizing the Humminbird® sonar system.
 For more information, see Black Laser Learning’s Humminbird Section.

 © 2018 Black laser Learning, Inc.